bonnyiype/Tweetie/README.md

 1. Make sure you have Node.js and MongoDB installed on your local machine.
 2. Clone this repository to your local machine.
 3. Run `npm install` in the root directory of the project to install all the required dependencies.
-4. Set up your environment variables for the MongoDB connection string.
+4. Set up your environment variables for the MongoDB connection string (You will need an MongoDB account)
 5. Run `node app.js` to start the application.

 ## Usage

-After starting the application, you can visit http://localhost:{port} in your web browser to access the Twitter clone.
+After starting the application, you can visit http://localhost:{port} in your web browser to access the Tweetie.

 - Register a new account or login with an existing account.
 - Post tweets using the input field.